basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/java.md

 encountered, and the resolution logic we choose will now be applied automatically every time.

-## More Advanced Examples
+## More Advanced Example

-Resolving sibling `User` values on the basis of which `friends` list has the benefit of being simple but it's probably not a good resolution strategy for our social networking application because it means that unwanted data loss is inevitable.
+Resolving sibling `User` values on the basis of which user has the longest `friends` list has the benefit of being simple but it's probably not a good resolution strategy for our social networking application because it means that unwanted data loss is inevitable.
 If one friends list contains `A`, `B`, and `C` and the other contains `D` and `E`, the list containing `A`, `B`, and `C` will be chosen.
 So what about friends `D` and `E`?
 Those usernames are essentially lost forever.
 In the sections below, we'll implement some other conflict resolution strategies as examples.

 ### Merging the Lists